tschuelia/snakemake-on-slurm-clusters/README.md

    printshellcmds: True # print the shell commands that will be executed
    ```

-5. Now lets define the resource utilization.
+5. Now let's define some default resource utilization.
 For this create a file `cluster_config.yml` in the current directory (`~/.config/snakemake/profile_name`).
 In this file add the default arguments that should be passed to sbatch.
 Define them using the following format and use correct sbatch expressions.
 See [the slurm documentation](https://slurm.schedmd.com/sbatch.html#lbAG) for a list of available options.

    ``` yaml
    __default__: